How to connect an Epson TM Series Printer with a Wireless Adapter

 in Windows

-The printer drivers are available directly from the Epson Expert site (see
+The printer drivers are available directly from the Epson POS site (see

 the instructions above).
 Select the